Vyral/jeff-riber/_posts/2019-02-14-an-important-suggestion-for-sellers-to-remember-when-pricing-their-home.md

 **There’s so much to consider when determining the price per square footage of your home, so be patient with your agent and heed their advice as you prepare to sell.**

-If you have any suggestions regarding future video content or you need with any of your real estate needs whatsoever, feel free to give me a call.
+If you have any suggestions regarding future video content or would like help with any of your real estate needs whatsoever, feel free to give me a call.
 I’d love to speak with you!